-Goodwill and other non amortizable intangible assets are reviewed for impairment annually or more frequently if events or circumstances indicate impairment may exist.
+Goodwill is reviewed for impairment annually or more frequently if events or circumstances indicate impairment may exist.
 Examples of such events or circumstances could include a significant change in business climate or the loss of a significant customer.
-The Company applies a two-step fair value-based test to assess goodwill for impairment.
+In evaluating goodwill for impairment, the Company first assesses qualitative factors to determine whether it is more than likely than not (that is, a likelihood of more than 50 percent) that the fair value of a reporting unit is less than its carrying amount.
+If the Company concludes that it is not more likely than not that the fair value of the reporting unit is less than its carrying value, no further testing of goodwill assigned to the reporting unit is required.
+However, if the Company concludes that it is more likely than not that the fair value of a reporting unit is less than its carrying value, the Company applies a two-step fair value-based test to assess goodwill for impairment.
 The first step compares the fair value of a reporting unit to its carrying amount, including goodwill.
 If the carrying amount of the reporting unit exceeds its fair value, the second step is then performed.
 The second step compares the carrying amount of the reporting unit's goodwill to the fair value of the goodwill.
-If the fair value of the goodwill is less than the carrying amount, an impairment loss would be recorded in the statements of operations.
+If the fair value of the goodwill is less than the carrying amount, an impairment loss would be recorded in the statement of operations.